-Setting goals for a company or a business is always hard.
+Setting short-term business goals for a company or a business is always hard.
 They need to be a visionary roadmap that shows where you want to go.
-Setting short-term goals for a company is made harder by the fact that they must be very clear, practical, and easily understandable for employees.
+Setting these goals for a company is made harder by the fact that they must be very clear, practical, and easily understandable for employees.

 How to set short-term business goals with OKRs?

 For setting business goals, you can use the popular Objectives and Key Results (OKR) method.
 This is an increasingly flexible methodology.
 It will increase your own and your team’s productivity and focus.
 In simple terms, OKR is a process of setting company, team, and personal goals.
 And then connecting each goal with 3-4 measurable results.

 Goals should be qualitative and describe the desired outcome.
 For example: understand customer needs.
 There is no need to have numeric metrics for goals.
 For that, you us Key Results.
 They measure how far from reaching your objective you are.
 And add metrics to goals.

 Goals with examples.